mongodb/mongo-java-driver/docs/reference/content/driver-scala/bson/scala-extended-json.md

 as chaining observables to enforce insertion order on import.
 {{% /note %}}

-### Reading Directly to JSON
+### Reading and Writing JSON Directly
-If you do not need a document and only want to deal with JSON, you can use the `JsonStringCodec` to read JSON directly from the database.
+If you do not need a document and only want to deal with JSON, you can use `JsonString` to read and write JSON directly. `JsonString` is simply a wrapper class that takes in a `String` in the constructor and returns the `String` in the get `getJson()` method.
-This is more efficient than constructing a `Document` first and then calling `toJson()`. `JsonStringCodec` is part of the default registry, so doing this is very simple and demonstrated by the following example:
+Reading and writing directly is more efficient than constructing a `Document` first and then calling `toJson()`, and it is also more efficient than calling `Document#parse`.
+The codec responsible for reading/writing JSON (`JsonStringCodec`) is part of the default registry, so doing this is very simple and demonstrated by the following example:

 ```scala
 val database: MongoDatabase = mongoClient.getDatabase("mydb")